How much does SEO cost in the UK? (2026 guide)

 Pros: Predictable budgeting, compound improvements over time, agency accountability

-Cons: Often requires 3-12 month commitment, lock-in if agency underperforms
+Cons: Often needs 3-12 month commitment, lock-in if agency underperforms

 Hourly consulting